Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-A Golden Retriever called Angel protected and saved its 11-year-old owner from a mountain line.
+A Golden Retriever called Angel protected and saved its 11-year-old owner from a mountain lion.
 Angel stepped in between an 11-year-old boy and a cougar and saved the boy from the attack.
 Police credited Angel the Retriever for saving the boy’s life.

 To read more about the heroics of Angel, the fantastic Golden Retriever, check out the article here: Hero dog saves boy, 11, from a cougar attack.

 Will All Golden Retrievers Protect You?

 Keep in mind that although Golden Retrievers are individuals, there are breed-specific behaviors that are generally common across dogs in a breed.

 After all, they are unique individuals in their own right.
-But generalizing a heroic act or defensive action of a few dogs to all dogs in the breed is not a fair generalization.
+So generalizing a few dogs’ heroic acts or defensive actions to all dogs in the breed is not a fair generalization.

 The Golden Retriever is a love sponge.
 Friendly, trustworthy, and joyous, with a love of life and people.
 Great with kids and pets.
 That is the Golden Retriever.